 Feeling Stuck May Not Mean What You Think

-We all get stuck.
+We all may find ourselves feeling stuck.
 Literally, we find ourselves stuck in traffic or the grocery checkout line, stuck with curly or straight hair, and even stuck in the mud.

-Additionally, we may feel stuck figuratively at a dead-end job, in a relationship, on a problem, or stuck in life.
+Additionally, we may be feeling stuck figuratively at a dead-end job, in a relationship, on a problem, or stuck in life.
 Here is the thing though, we are not really stuck we just think we are.
 We’ve caught ourselves up in feeling our thinking, and it becomes our perceived reality.

 Yet the simple truth is that our sense of the world originates from a single thought, which we happened to grab hold of with an iron grip.
 Just one thought from the gazillion that runs through our minds.